-How did citing behaviour vary with respect to collaboration patterns?
-Collaboration patterns may also have an influence on citing behaviour.
-Some evidence exists (e.g. Milojević, 2012) that authors who collaborate more extensively use more references, and tend towards "younger" references, compared to authors who collaborate less.
-Here, we may hypothesise that more collaborative articles (i.e. those not solely involving researchers at DEAL institutions) may receive more input into the writing and referencing process from researchers that are not subjected to the DEAL access restrictions, and thus any measurable effect on citing behaviour should be weakened in the more collaborative groups.
-Our analysis, where articles are divided with respect to the four previously defined collaboration classes ("Single author", "DEAL collaboration", "National collaboration" and "International collaboration") is shown in Figure 11.
-Overall citation patterns over time are at least partially reflective of publishing patterns (Figure 5), e.g. the lowest number of citations are found in single-author and national collaborations, where the number of publications is also lowest.
-However, we also observe some differences between groups that would appear to be decoupled from publication volume
+Collaboration patterns may also have an influence on citing behavior.
+Some evidence exists (e.g., Milojević, 2012) that authors who collaborate more extensively use more references, and tend towards "younger" references, compared to authors who collaborate less.
+Here, we may hypothesize that more collaborative articles (i.e., those not solely involving researchers at

+DEAL institutions) may receive more input into the writing and referencing process from researchers that are not subjected to the DEAL access restrictions, and thus any measurable effect on citing behavior should be weakened in the more collaborative groups.
+Our analysis, where articles are divided with respect to the four previously defined collaboration classes ("Single author," "DEAL collaboration," "National collaboration," and "International collaboration") is shown in Figure 9.
+Overall citation patterns over time are at least partially reflective of publishing patterns (Figure 4): For example, the lowest number of citations are found in single-author and national collaborations, where the number of publications is also lowest.
+However, we also observe some differences between groups that would appear to be decoupled from publication volume alone-for example, articles published by single authors have a lower proportion of articles that cite at least a single Elsevier article (38%, aggregated over all years) compared to articles published from DEAL collaborations (56%), national collaborations (65%), or international collaborations (62%).
+Interestingly, in terms of the total proportion of citations made to Elsevier articles, all four groups are relatively closer, with 22% of citations from single authors, 25% from DEAL collaborations, 25% from national collaborations and 23% from international collaborations being made to Elsevier articles (aggregated over all years).